-Why Are Paracord Bracelets So Useful?
+Why Is a Paracord Bracelet So Useful?

 The usefulness of a great paracord bracelet comes from the tightly wound rope.
-In an emergency, you can actually break the bracelet and use the rope to help make a shelter, a tourniquet, a rope for a sled, a trap or a fishing line, attach a knife to a stick, string a bow, hang food in the air away from animals or pretty much do any survival task that may require a sturdy rope.
+In an emergency, you can break the bracelet and use the rope to help make a shelter, a tourniquet, a rope for a sled, a trap or a fishing line, attach a knife to a stick, string a bow, hang food in the air away from animals or pretty much do any survival task that might require a sturdy rope.
 Seriously, the list goes on and on.

-That’s pretty much all you need to know to pick out a great paracord bracelet, so check out our top picks for the best paracord bracelets below.
+That’s pretty much all you need to know to pick out a great paracord bracelet, so check out our top picks below.

 1. A2S Protection Paracord Bracelet

-2. The Friendly Swede Paracord Bracelet
+2. Boysouls Hawk Paracord Bracelet

 BEST FOR SURVIVAL

 Ultimately, a paracord bracelet is supposed to be useful, the sort of thing that saves the day or your life.
 The ParatusSurvival Ultimus Survival Kit Paracord Bracelet on Etsy takes that assignment seriously.
 A waterproof tube containing multiple life-saving tools is woven into the center of the bracelet, so you’ll never even think about it until, heaven forbid, you need it.
 And in an emergency, any one of the emergency items can help keep you alive, including a fire starter kit, a needle and safety pin, compass, scalpel blade, fishing hooks and fishing line, aquatabs for clean water, a kevlar line, aluminum and a mirror for signaling and so many more.

 If you’re into the chunky look, need extra rope or just have large wrists, the extra beefy version of The Friendly Swede paracord bracelet is a great choice.